AST SpaceMobile (NASDAQ:ASTS) Shares Down 0.7%

-A number of research firms have recently commented on ASTS.
-Deutsche Bank Aktiengesellschaft dropped their price objective on AST SpaceMobile from $23.00 to $19.00 and set a “buy” rating on the stock in a research note on Wednesday, April 3rd.
-Scotiabank lifted their price target on AST SpaceMobile from $7.40 to $12.90 and gave the stock a “sector outperform” rating in a research report on Thursday, May 30th.
-Finally, UBS Group increased their price objective on AST SpaceMobile from $7.00 to $13.00 and gave the company a “buy” rating in a research report on Monday, June 10th.
+ASTS has been the subject of a number of recent research reports.
+Deutsche Bank Aktiengesellschaft dropped their price objective on shares of AST SpaceMobile from $23.00 to $19.00 and set a “buy” rating for the company in a research note on Wednesday, April 3rd.
+Scotiabank increased their price objective on shares of AST SpaceMobile from $7.40 to $12.90 and gave the company a “sector outperform” rating in a research note on Thursday, May 30th.
+Finally, UBS Group increased their price objective on shares of AST SpaceMobile from $7.00 to $13.00 and gave the company a “buy” rating in a research note on Monday, June 10th.

-AST SpaceMobile (NASDAQ:ASTS – Get Free Report) last released its earnings results on Wednesday, May 15th.
-The company reported ($0.16) earnings per share for the quarter, topping analysts’ consensus estimates of ($0.18) by $0.02.
-The firm had revenue of $0.50 million for the quarter, compared to analyst estimates of $3.00 million.
-As a group, research analysts forecast that AST SpaceMobile, Inc. will post -0.66 EPS for the current fiscal year.
+AST SpaceMobile (NASDAQ:ASTS – Get Free Report) last posted its earnings results on Wednesday, May 15th.
+The company reported ($0.16) earnings per share for the quarter, topping the consensus estimate of ($0.18) by $0.02.
+The firm had revenue of $0.50 million during the quarter, compared to the consensus estimate of $3.00 million.
+As a group, sell-side analysts predict that AST SpaceMobile, Inc. will post -0.66 EPS for the current fiscal year.

-A number of institutional investors and hedge funds have recently modified their holdings of the company.
-Virtu Financial LLC bought a new stake in AST SpaceMobile in the fourth quarter valued at about $259,000.
-PNC Financial Services Group Inc. boosted its holdings in AST SpaceMobile by 319.0% during the fourth quarter.
-PNC Financial Services Group Inc. now owns 163,296 shares of the company’s stock valued at $985,000 after purchasing an additional 124,322 shares in the last quarter.
-Capstone Investment Advisors LLC bought a new stake in shares of AST SpaceMobile in the 1st quarter valued at approximately $580,000.
-Broad Run Investment Management LLC raised its holdings in shares of AST SpaceMobile by 74.8% in the 4th quarter.
-Broad Run Investment Management LLC now owns 3,962,853 shares of the company’s stock worth $23,896,000 after buying an additional 1,695,805 shares in the last quarter.
-Finally, Cantor Fitzgerald L. P. bought a new position in shares of AST SpaceMobile during the 4th quarter worth approximately $66,000.
-60.95% of the stock is currently owned by institutional investors.
+Large investors have recently made changes to their positions in the company.
+Virtu Financial LLC bought a new stake in shares of AST SpaceMobile in the 4th quarter worth about $259,000.
+PNC Financial Services Group Inc. grew its holdings in AST SpaceMobile by 319.0% during the 4th quarter.
+PNC Financial Services Group Inc. now owns 163,296 shares of the company’s stock worth $985,000 after acquiring an additional 124,322 shares during the last quarter.
+Capstone Investment Advisors LLC bought a new stake in AST SpaceMobile during the 1st quarter worth about $580,000.
+Broad Run Investment Management LLC grew its holdings in AST SpaceMobile by 74.8% during the 4th quarter.
+Broad Run Investment Management LLC now owns 3,962,853 shares of the company’s stock worth $23,896,000 after acquiring an additional 1,695,805 shares during the last quarter.
+Finally, Cantor Fitzgerald L. P. bought a new stake in AST SpaceMobile during the 4th quarter worth about $66,000.
+Institutional investors own 60.95% of the company’s stock.

 AST SpaceMobile Company Profile